-No. Indicator CCR 11 Total number of residential customers that have been issued with a bill outside the prescribed timeframes and where the delay is due to fault on the part of the retailer CCR 12 Percentage of residential customers that have been issued with a bill outside the prescribed timeframes and where the delay is due to fault on the part of the retailer CCR 13 Total number of residential customers that have been issued with a bill outside the prescribed timeframes and where the delay is due to the retailer not receiving the billing data from the distributor CCR 14 Percentage of residential customers that have been issued with a bill outside the prescribed timeframes and where the delay is due to the retailer not receiving the billing data from the distributor CCR 15 Total number of residential customers that have been issued with a bill outside the prescribed timeframes and where the delay is due to the actions of the customer CCR 16 Percentage of residential customers that have been issued with a bill outside the prescribed timeframes and where the delay is due to the actions of the customer CCR 17 Total number of residential customers that are subject to an instalment plan CCR 18 Percentage of residential customers that are subject to an instalment plan CCR 19 Total number of residential customers that have been granted additional time to pay a bill CCR 20 Percentage of residential customers that have been granted additional time to pay a bill CCR 21 Total number of residential customers that have been placed on a shortened billing cycle CCR 22 Percentage of residential customers that have been placed on a shortened billing cycle CCR 23 Total number of business customers that have been issued with a bill outside the prescribed timeframes CCR 24 Percentage of business customers that have been issued with a bill outside the prescribed timeframes CCR 25 Total number of business customers that are subject to an instalment plan
+No. Indicator CCR 11 Total number of residential customers that have been issued with a bill outside the prescribed timeframes and where the delay is due to fault on the part of the retailer.
+CCR 12 Percentage of residential customers that have been issued with a bill outside the prescribed timeframes and where the delay is due to fault on the part of the retailer.
+CCR 13 Total number of residential customers that have been issued with a bill outside the prescribed timeframes and where the delay is due to the retailer not receiving the billing data from the distributor.
+CCR 14 Percentage of residential customers that have been issued with a bill outside the prescribed timeframes and where the delay is due to the retailer not receiving the billing data from the distributor.
+CCR 15 Total number of residential customers that have been issued with a bill outside the prescribed timeframes and where the delay is due to the actions of the customer.
+CCR 16 Percentage of residential customers that have been issued with a bill outside the prescribed timeframes and where the delay is due to the actions of the customer.
+CCR 17 Total number of residential customers that are subject to an instalment plan.9 CCR 18 Percentage of residential customers that are subject to an instalment plan.
+10 CCR 19 Total number of residential customers that have been granted additional time to pay a bill.
+CCR 20 Percentage of residential customers that have been granted additional time to pay a bill.
+CCR 21 Total number of residential customers that have been placed on a shortened billing cycle.
+CCR 22 Percentage of residential customers that have been placed on a shortened billing cycle.
+CCR 23 Total number of business customers that have been issued with a bill outside the prescribed timeframes.